-You’re going to pop the question – or have a hunch your love bug will – so you want something timeless that will be as special and memorable as the moment.
-A sparkling choice to pair with your sparkling new solitaire?
+You’re going to pop the question—or have a hunch your special someone will—so you want something timeless that will be as special and memorable as the moment.

 Dom Pérignon, $180, or Dom Pérignon Rosé, $300

 Dom Pérignon and Dom Pérignon Rosé are both timeless classics.
 Dom Pérignon is all about elegance and precision, while Dom Pérignon Rosé takes things to an even more sensual level with its beguiling aromatics and rich, vinous profile.
-Either is an excellent choice for a very special moment.
+Either is an excellent choice for toasting one of life’s most special moments.

 You’ll be hosting a group of couples for a Valentine’s Day party, so you want something celebratory and delicious but affordable.

 Raventós i Blanc Cava, $20

 The Raventós i Blanc Cava is a terrific value from Spain.
 With a complex bouquet and a clean, strong finish, it pairs beautifully with a wide range of foods and is a great wine for toasting love and friendship.

-You’ll be hosting your galentines for a movie night and you want something that’s fun and festive and goes well with popcorn and candy.
-Your bubbly bestie?
+You’ll be hosting your galentines for a movie night, and you want something that’s fun and festive and goes well with popcorn and candy.

 NV Zardetto Prosecco, $13

-Zardetto’s Prosecco is refreshing, affordable and easy to find.
-With its generous aromatic and fruity notes, the Zardetto Prosecco is an ideal, budget-friendly wine to serve for a casual evening at home with friends.
+Zardetto’s Prosecco is refreshing, affordable, and easy to find.
+With its generous aromatic and fruity notes, the Zardetto Prosecco is a budget-friendly wine that’s perfect for casual evenings at home with friends.